-In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition
+In-N-Out: Faithful 3D GAN Inversion with Volumetric Decomposition for Face Editing

 🐢University of Maryland, College Park, Adobe Research